 [Section 1 amended by No. 6 of 1990 s.
 4.]

 1A.
-Definition
+Terms used in this Act

 In this Act unless the contrary intention appears —

-“agent” means a person who carries on the business of acting for or on behalf of another person in the selling of general produce whether such sale is by auction or otherwise;
+agent means a person who carries on the business of acting for or on behalf of another person in the selling of general produce whether such sale is by auction or otherwise;

-“Authority” means the body corporate known as the Perth Market Authority preserved and continued under section 3;
+Authority means the body corporate known as the Perth Market Authority preserved and continued under section 3;

-“Authority official” means a natural person who —
+Authority official means a natural person who —

 (a) is a member of the staff of the Authority;